vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 #### Attention!

-Note that for all callback options, inside the callback blocks you will have access to an instance of the factory via a block parameter.
+Note that for all callback options, inside the callback blocks, you’ll have access to an instance of the factory via a block parameter.
 This will come in handy every once in a while, especially with assocations.

 ``` ruby
 FactoryGirl.define do